-We have a designated safeguarding lead (DSLs) and a deputy (where required) available to staff, students and external agencies who undertake regular safeguarding training; this training takes place more regularly than the recommended two years

-- All staff including DSL's will be updated annually on any additional guidance issued on safeguarding to provide them with relevant skills and knowledge to safeguard students effectively - All members of staff will be appropriately briefed, trained and supported in implementing this safeguarding policy as well as the requirements of our statutory guidance and local safeguarding procedures - All members of staff are supported to develop their understanding of the signs and indicators of abuse - All members of staff know how to respond to a student who discloses abuse - All parents/carers are made aware of the responsibilities of staff members with regard to our safeguarding procedures - Our procedures will be regularly reviewed and updated - All staff are fully vetted according to our safer recruitment procedures before commencing work with students - All new members of staff will be given a copy of this Safeguarding policy and procedures as part of their induction.
+- We have a designated safeguarding lead (DSLs) and a deputy (where required) available to staff, students and external agencies who undertake regular safeguarding training; this training takes place more regularly than the recommended two years. - All staff including DSL's will be updated annually on any additional guidance issued on safeguarding to provide them with relevant skills and knowledge to safeguard students effectively. - All members of staff will be appropriately briefed, trained, and supported in implementing this safeguarding policy as well as the requirements of our statutory guidance and local safeguarding procedures. - All members of staff are supported to develop their understanding of the signs and indicators of abuse. - All members of staff know how to respond to a student who discloses abuse. - All parents/carers, students and members of staff are given information, guidance, and support regarding safe online conduct.
+This includes knowing how to report online content or activity that is inappropriate, abusive, or offensive, to the DSL. - All parents/carers are made aware of the responsibilities of staff members with regard to our safeguarding procedures. - Our procedures will be regularly reviewed and updated. - All staff are fully vetted according to our safer recruitment procedures before commencing work with students. - All new members of staff will be given a copy of this Safeguarding policy and procedures as part of their induction.
 They will all be required to read and sign to confirm they understand these documents and their responsibilities contained therein.